menu icon

 apple dipped into pan of caramel

+Step 3: Once caramel is ready, remove from heat.
 Hold onto the pan handle and tip the pan on a slight angle to allow the caramel to pool on one side.
 This makes dipping the apples easier.
-Dip apples and twirl the apple to help excess caramel drip off.
+Dip apples and twirl the apples to help excess caramel drip off.

-tray of caramel apples
+Tray of caramel apples.

-Place apples on prepared baking sheet.
+Step 4: Place apples on prepared baking sheet.
 Allow caramel apples to cool completely before eating.

-Additional Caramel Apple Toppings And Garnishes
+Easy Toppings And Garnishes

 caramel apple slices

-Caramel Apple Frequently Asked Questions
+Caramel Apple FAQs

 Why won't my caramel stick to the apple?